rchui/pyql/README.md

 ## Optional Arguments
-     -h, --help                           show this help message and exit -d DATABASE, --database DATABASE     Database to query from.
+     -h, --help                           show this help message and exit -d DATABASE, --database DATABASE     database to query from.
-     -n NEW, --new NEW                    Create a new database.
+     -n NEW, --new NEW                    create a new database.